FuelLabs/sway-applications/README.md

 - [Airdrop](./airdrop/) is a token distribution program where users are able to claim tokens given a valid merkle proof.
 - [Escrow](./escrow) is a third party that keeps an asset on behalf of multiple parties.
 - [Fractional-NFT](./fractional-NFT/) allows multiple parties to claim ownership of an NFT directly proportional to the number of tokens they hold.
-- [Non-Fungible Token (NFT)](./NFT) is a token contract which provides unqiue collectibles, identified and differentiated by token IDs, where tokens contain metadata giving them distinctive characteristics.
+- [Non-Fungible Token (NFT)](./NFT) is a token contract which provides unique collectibles, identified and differentiated by token IDs, where tokens contain metadata giving them distinctive characteristics.
 - [Timelock](./timelock) is a contract which restricts the execution of a transaction to a specified time range.

 #### Decentralized Finance